 Do not share this medication with others.

-Laboratory and/or medical tests (such as urine tests, liver function tests) should be performed periodically to monitor your progress or check for side effects.
+Lab and/or medical tests (such as urine tests, liver function) should be done while you are taking this medication.
+Keep all medical and lab appointments.
 Consult your doctor for more details.

 This medication has been prescribed for your current condition only.
 Do not use it later for another infection unless your doctor tells you to.